A correction may be in store for iStar Inc. (NYSE:STAR) shares? - The Dwinnex

 Dividends & Splits

-According to the company, the forward annual dividend rate for STAR is 0.50, from 0.44 in the trailing year.
-Against a Trailing Annual Dividend Yield of 5.76%, it implies a Forward Annual Dividend Yield of 5.35%.
-The current Payout Ratio is 6.80% for STAR, which recently paid a dividend on Sep 14, 2022 with an ex-dividend date of Aug 30, 2022.
+With its trailing 12-month dividend rate of 0.44, STAR has a forward annual dividend rate of 0.50.
+Against a Trailing Annual Dividend Yield of 5.58%, it implies a Forward Annual Dividend Yield of 5.35%.
+The current Payout Ratio is 6.00% for STAR, which recently paid a dividend on Sep 14, 2022 with an ex-dividend date of Aug 30, 2022.
 Stock splits for the company last occurred on Nov 07, 1999 when the company split stock in a 1:1 ratio.

 Earnings Estimates

-There are 2 different market analysts currently analyzing its stock.
+As of right now, 2 analysts gave their recommendation on the stock of the company.
 On average, analysts expect EPS of -$0.05 for the current quarter, with a high estimate of -$0.04 and a low estimate of -$0.06, while EPS last year was $1.32.
 The consensus estimate for the next quarter is -$0.05, with high estimates of -$0.05 and low estimates of -$0.05.

 Analysts are recommending an EPS of between $7.66 and $7.08 for the fiscal current year, implying an average EPS of $7.37.
 EPS for the following year is $0.25, with 2 analysts recommending between $0.57 and -$0.07.